vfarcic/devops26/manuscript/17-progressive-delivery.md

 git push
 ```

-We should not see a tangible change to the deployment process with the first release, so all there is to do, for now, is to confirm that the activities initiated by pushing the changes to the repository were executed successfully.
+We should not see a tangible change to the deployment process with the first release.
+So, all there is to do, for now, is to confirm that the activities initiated by pushing the changes to the repository were executed successfully.

 ```bash
 jx get activities \